vedantkulkarni2022-dev/team-lauc/README.md

-# team-lauc
+# Linearly-dependent-and-independent
-Web Development mini project
+Mini project that checks if the given vector is linearly dependent or not.